opencredo/opa-single-message-transformer/README.md

 }
 ```

+### Filtering records
+The 'filter' entrypoint has a rego string that tells the component to filter for records where the 'personal' field is set to true.
+Of course, any valid rego expression could have been used here.

 ### Masking object fields
 'city' is a field on the 'address' object.
 It is referenced using dot notation.